Saskatoon Mamba: Early success

 Ahead of their inaugural season, the Rattlers purchased a hardwood court from the Toronto Raptors and installed it at their home in the SaskTel Centre, along with shot clocks and net stands.
 Genier said the team purchased the floor due to its "storied history."
 The CEBL announced in May 2019, that the Rattlers would host the league's first Championship Weekend that August, which guaranteed the Rattlers a birth in the playoffs.

-The Rattlers hosted the CEBL's first ever game on 9 May 2019.
-They lost to the Niagara River Lions by a score of 99–97, missing a last second three-point attempt to steal the win.
+The Rattlers hosted the CEBL's first ever game on May 9, 2019.
+Negus Webster-Chan scored the first points for the Rattlers and the CEBL on a 4 point play (a made 3 point shot with a foul and the converted free-throw).
+However they lost the game to the Niagara River Lions by a score of 99–97, missing a last second three-point attempt to steal the win.
 Despite the initial setback, the first season was a successful one for the Rattlers, on and off the court.
 Saskatchewan led the league in season ticket sales and attendance.
 The team entered the Championship Weekend with a 11–9 record, good for 3rd place in the league.
 They beat the Edmonton Stingers in the semi-final, 85–83, and then the Hamilton Honey Badgers 94–83 in the final to capture the league's first championship.
 It was only the second professional basketball title for a team in Saskatchewan, after the Saskatoon Slam's National Basketball League title in 1993.
 Team captain Alex Campbell was named Most-Valuable-Player of the 2019 playoffs, while the championship final marked the final game of local Michael Linklater's career; the veteran, who had helped lead the Huskies to a national U Sports basketball title in 2010 alongside Jockims, announced his retirement after the game.

 After the season, Jockims announced that he was stepping down from his roles as head coach and manager, but would stay with the organization as an advisor.
 In January 2020, the team hired Huskies coach Barry Rawlyk as its new general manager.
 Rawlyk then promoted assistant Chad Jacobson, with whom he had worked with the Huskies, to head coach.